*Geek Box: Measuring Insulin Sensitivity

 *Geek Box: Hyperinsulinemic-euglycemic clamp & HOMA-IR

-You will inevitably come across certain investigative techniques in research papers, particularly if you have an interest in diabetes or fatty liver disease [or any condition defined by insulin resistance].
-The hyperinsulinemic-euglycemic clamp is a means of assessing whole-body metabolism of glucose into peripheral tissues and the sensitivity of tissues to insulin during a steady-state elevated glucose levels.
-To perform a hyperinsulinemic-euglycemic clamp, both glucose and insulin are infused [usually through a catheter in the forearm] together in order to create conditions of normal plasma glucose ranges [hence ‘euglycemic’], but elevated insulin [hence ‘hyperinsulinemic’].
-Under these conditions, the rate of glucose infusion matches uptake of glucose by tissues, which reflects the sensitivity of these tissues to insulin.
+To perform the “clamp”, both glucose and insulin are infused [usually through a catheter in the forearm] at the same time in order to create conditions of normal plasma glucose ranges [hence ‘euglycemic’], but elevated insulin [hence ‘hyperinsulinemic’].
+Under these conditions, the rate of the glucose infusion matches the rate of glucose uptake by tissues, which reflects the sensitivity of these tissues to insulin.
 This method has a number of strengths, particularly the assessment of total body insulin sensitivity, but also requires laboratory facilities and greater expense.